wfaler/http4s-lambda/README.md

 Note that you can get your `HttpRoutes` from anywhere, and you can use other Monads than `IO`, we just provide a convenience trait for `IO` based routes.

 The key things is to implement `trait io.chaordic.aws.IOService` and provide it with an implementation for `def routes: HttpRoutes`.

+### A word on "thin" vs "fat" lambdas
+Much of what is assumed, and even written in AWS Lambda "best practices" would imply you should have one lambda per endpoint.
+However, you are limited to at most 200 resources in a single CloudFormation Stack, and between AWS gateway endpoints, IAM permissions, DynamoDb tables, Lambdas etc, this is a limit you will come up on very quickly.
+Therefore, in practice, a 1-to-1 mapping between lambdas and http endpoints will quickly cause issues.

 ### Deployment
 We will provide an Sbt plugin that makes this easier in the future, but for now: